 The person at the center of this case

-Justice for Father of Lawrence William Fishman (deceased); Mother of Lawrence William Fishman (survived) — the trail went cold in 1980, but the truth hasn't.
+Justice for Father (deceased); Mother (survived) — the trail went cold in 1980, but the truth hasn't.

 Start here

-Fishman suffers from severe mental illness—has he sought treatment under an assumed identity or in a location with warmer climate as he reportedly preferred?
+Fishman suffers from severe mental illness—has he sought psychiatric care under an assumed identity?

 Try asking